Alternatives to Divorce in Indianapolis

 The American Psychological Association (APA) reports that greater than 90 percent of people in Western cultures marry by the age of 50.
 However, approximately 40 percent to 50 percent of married couples in the U.S. divorce.
 Divorce is a common occurrence that can also be a stressful and costly process.

 At Trapp Law, LLC in Indianapolis, IN, we help those who seek alternatives to divorce.
-We know what is at stake in family law cases and take steps to come to a mutually agreed decision to avoid a contentious future with a former relationship partner.
+Our experienced attorneys know what is at stake in family law cases and take steps to come to a mutually agreed decision to avoid a contentious future with a former relationship partner.
 We are proud to be able to deliver high quality, affordable legal services, and we offer a free and confidential initial consultation.

-What Divorce Alternatives Are Available?
+What Alternatives Are Available?

 This is a formal agreement by which spouses live separately but remain legally married.
 The court issues orders regarding child custody, child support, spousal maintenance, and property division, similar to a divorce.
 Legal separation may be the best option in some cases for personal or financial reasons.

 Divorce is a legally and financially complicated process.
-Mistakes can have long-term consequence.
+Mistakes can have long-term consequences.
 It is not recommended that you do it yourself.
 The only possible exception may be a short-term marriage with no children, no spousal maintenance, and little or no debts and assets.
-Even in such a case, each spouse should have his or her own attorney review the documents.
+Even in such a case, each spouse should have his or her own attorney to review the documents.